FCrSTATS/optaproforum19/README.md

 ### December 15 - 31

+###### 15 Dec
+Worked out how to copy files direct to s3 from terminal -> https://qiita.com/alokrawat050/items/56820afdb6968deec6a2

 ###### 17 Dec
 Good motivation having received some good feedback from Marek on the overall concept